Sounds of Palestine

-Short introduction to the work and the goals of Sounds of Palestine, a community music project for the children of Aida and al-Azzeh refugee camps.
+Short introduction to the work and the goals of Sounds of Palestine, a community music project for children in Palestine

 First prize for Retaj and Mustafa

 Our cello students Retaj Zboun from al-Azzeh refugee camp and Mustafa al-Kurd from Aida refugee camp won the first prize in the 6th Magnificat String Competition in Jerusalem.
 Listen to Retaj playing during the competition.